igemou/igemou.github.io/_pages/about.md

 Hello!
 I'm Ioanna!

+I'm an incoming PhD student in Computer Science at [Brown University](https://www.brown.edu/).
+Previously, I was a Visiting Research Scholar in Brown’s [Computer Science Department](https://cs.brown.edu/), where I worked in the [Singh Lab](https://rsinghlab.org/) with [Ritambhara Singh](https://ritambharasingh.com/) on Health NLP and in the [ATLAS Group](https://atlas.cs.brown.edu/) with [Nikos Vasilakis](https://nikos.vasilak.is/) on the application of machine learning to systems.

-I'm a Master's student in Biomedical Engineering at the [Technical University of Denmark](https://www.dtu.dk/english/).
-I hold a Diploma in Electrical and Computer Engineering from the [University of Patras](https://www.upatras.gr/en/), where I completed my thesis under the guidance of Professors [Konstantinos Moustakas](https://www.vvr.ece.upatras.gr/) and [Athanasios Lourbopoulos](https://www.pharmacology-research.gr/portal/en/home-neuro).
+Currently, I am finishing my Master’s in Biomedical Engineering at the [Technical University of Denmark](https://www.dtu.dk/english/).
+I hold a Diploma in Electrical and Computer Engineering from the [University of Patras](https://www.upatras.gr/en/), where I was advised by Profs.
+[Konstantinos Moustakas](https://www.vvr.ece.upatras.gr/) and [Athanasios Lourbopoulos](https://www.pharmacology-research.gr/portal/en/home-neuro).

-Currently, I am a Visiting Research Scholar at [Brown CS](https://cs.brown.edu/).
+My research interests include deep learning for health and biology, multimodal learning, and explainable AI.
-I am a member of the [ATLAS Group](https://atlas.cs.brown.edu/) advised by [Nikos Vasilakis](https://nikos.vasilak.is/), working on the application of machine learning to systems.
+I also like to explore the intersection of machine learning and systems.
-I am also part of the [Singh Lab](https://rsinghlab.org/), advised by [Ritambhara Singh](https://ritambharasingh.com/), where I focus on Health NLP.

-My research interests lie at the intersection of machine learning, biology, and systems and my ambition is to find new ways to solve complicated problems in these areas.

 Beyond research, I enjoy sports, learning new languages, cooking, and reading books.